 For the purpose of this Regulation two half-sessions of part-time study shall be counted as the equivalent of one half-session of full-time study.

-17.2 For the purposes of this regulation, candidates who are awarded sufficient recognitions and/or exemptions under the provisions of Regulation 14 to proceed directly into the second, third, or fourth programme year of a degree, shall be deemed to have been registered for the degree for the number of programme years for which recognition has been accorded or from which they are exempted.
+17.2 For the purposes of this regulation, candidates who are awarded sufficient recognitions under the provisions of Regulation 14 to proceed directly into the second, third, or fourth programme year of a degree, shall be deemed to have been registered for the degree for the number of programme years for which recognition has been accorded.
 With this exception, no account shall be taken of any academic year in which a candidate is not registered for and in attendance on courses at the University.

 17.3 Candidates who wish to establish that their academic performance has been adversely affected by their health are required to secure medical certificates relating to the relevant periods of ill health.